anjaekk/kakao-clone-2021/README.md

 # kakao clone 2021 update

-css got so much better
+HTML & CSS are so much fun!